-Several conditions must be met to activate Pilot Assist.
+Several conditions must be met to activate adaptive cruise control.
 They can be related to the current traffic and road conditions or the car's system status.
-Some are related to the car being driving-ready, such as the driver wearing their seatbelt, keeping their hands on the steering wheel^[2] and all doors being closed.
-Others relate to your current driving situation, such as driving at a speed within the speed range for Pilot Assist.
+Some are related to the car being driving-ready, such as the driver wearing their seatbelt and all doors being closed.
+Others relate to your current driving situation, such as driving at a speed within the speed range for adaptive cruise control.
 If activation is prevented, the specific reason is typically communicated in the driver information area.